front ensemble coordinator

 BATTERY TECHNICIAN - snare

 Dawson started drumming in elementary school, and quickly excelled through his music education at Westmoore High School.
 Dawson’s first non-scholastic ensemble membership was with Resistance Indoor Percussion, where he was a member of the snare line for the 2015 and 2016 seasons.
-Aside from WGI participation, Dawson has marched with The Academy Drum and Bugle Corps in 2016, and the Bluecoats Drum and Bugle Corps in 2017 and 2018 seasons.
-This will be his second year as a snare technician for RIP, and is very excited to be a part of the process for the 2019 season.
+Aside from WGI participation, Dawson has marched with The Academy Drum and Bugle Corps in 2016, the Bluecoats Drum and Bugle Corps in 2017 and 2018 seasons, and Carolina Crown during the 2019 season.
+This will be his third year as a snare technician for RIP, and is very excited to be a part of the process for the 2020 season.

 Dawson served as the Battery Coordinator for Carl Albert Senior High School in the fall of 2016, and is now in his second season on the battery staff at his alma mater, Westmoore High School.
 Currently a student at the University of Central Oklahoma, he is pursuing a Bachelor's degree in philosophy.
 Dawson resides in Oklahoma City, Oklahoma, where he gives private lessons.